Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/03_Create_your_Daily_Workflow.md

 ## 5. Check if everything is working
 *Now you finished all settings for your daily workflow.
 Check if everythings works quite well.*
-1. **Go to your vault and click on the left sidebar on the calendar icon ("Open today's daily note").**
+1. Go to your vault and click on the left sidebar on the calendar icon ("Open today's daily note").
-2. **Then a note with the template should open with the today's date.**
+2. Then a note with the template should open with the today's date.
+3. The note sould be stored in BACKEND/DAILY NOTES.

 *In the next exercise there are some tips how you can use the daily note in your workflow.*